Orange Street Renovation – Before & After

 Photos by Jeff Allen Photography

 Just a small footprint can often feel like a limiting factor for a comfortable home.
-However this unique Orange Street Renovation by Joe Topham of Topham Design demonstrates that a creative approach can accomplish the near impossible.
+However this unique Orange Street Renovation by Joe Topham of Topham Design and Mike Lynch of Lynch Construction demonstrates that a creative approach can accomplish the near impossible.
 Many, might not possess the imagination to envision what an old Nantucket DPW garage with a leaky roof and a back wall that was caving in could become.
 Topham’s client was able to do just that, and when his bid for the property won, the design process of turning a garage that once stored the town’s street sweeper, in to a 715 square foot residence began.

-The first envisioning of the home was a Greek revival that the Historical Association did not agree to pass.
-The board explained they would rather see a shop or barn-like structure replace the utilitarian shop that once resided on the site.
+The first envisioning of the home was a Greek revival that the Historic District Commission did not agree to pass.
+The board explained they would rather see a shop or barn-like structure replace the utilitarian building that once resided on the site.
 The house was redesigned with this request in mind and an exterior that resembles a cottage shop was created to encapsulate a modern residence.
 The client’s desire for a two bedroom home was doubled by Topham’s creative design.
 Creating a living space within the basement as well as the third floor ultimately resulted in a four bedroom four and a half bath.
 Every room is designed as an en suite – a testament to Topham’s ingenious use of space.

 Topham explains having a client who is enthused and excited about the build helps get the creative process moving and the Orange Street home was a space he was constantly designing at all hours in his mind before the ultimate product was created.
 By using certain construction principles, a full, finished basement was created complete with a bedroom, bath, laundry room and exterior walk-out.
 This stairwell allows for ample natural light within the bottom living quarters.
 The top floor is adorned with three dormers, one of which is a European-style bathroom that leads directly into the living space through a glass door.
 This bathroom is truly unique as it is an open space that all grades to an infinity drain.